Join era staff!

 Teach foundational rowing skills to new athletes and help returning athletes hone their skills in higher level camps

 Support the Lead Coach in collection of required registration forms.
-Document attendance and communicate any irregularities to the Program Administrator
+Document attendance communicate any irregularities to the Program Administrator

 Adhere to all ERA safety protocols and communicate with fellow staff about items relating to safety